odoo/documentation/content/developer/tutorials/server_framework_101/09_actions.rst

 .. exercise:: Cancel and set a property as sold.

     - Add the buttons 'Cancel' and 'Sold' to the ``estate.property`` model.
-A canceled property cannot be set as sold, and a sold property cannot be canceled.
+A cancelled property cannot be set as sold, and a sold property cannot be cancelled.

       Refer to the first image of the **Goal** for the expected result.